DATA & INSIGHTS | 3 minute read

 A higher AOV maximizes the return on ad spend (ROAS) by spreading marketing costs across larger transactions.
 If customers spend more per order, your marketing investments yield better results.
 Larger orders often mean better utilization of shipping and operational resources, leading to higher profit margins.

-How to improve your AOV
+How to improve your Average Order Value

 Create bundles or packages